 Before getting a henna tattoo, ask for natural henna instead.
 If you’re offered black henna tattoos, say no. A long-lasting scar is not the kind of Bali souvenir you want to take home.

-Keep your distance from the macaque monkeys.
-Some parts of Bali are positively overrun by macaque monkeys.
+Macaque monkeys positively overrun some parts of Bali.
 (They’re one of the main attractions in Ubud, Bali.)
 Though they may be fun to watch from afar, they’re not as much fun when they try to steal your stuff or attack you.

 If an encounter is unavoidable, avoid doing any the following: smiling, as macaques perceive a show of teeth as a sign of aggression; grabbing something they’re holding, as tourists usually end up being bitten after trying to stop a macaque from stealing one of their personal items; and showing fear.

 The primary hospital on Bali is the government facility at Sanglah, Denpasar, which handles the island’s most difficult cases.
-A number of clinics provide emergency and primary health services at more remote areas of Bali.
+Some clinics provide emergency and primary health services at more remote areas of Bali.